sushil2601/javaScript_practise/NODEJS.md

 Ans :-
     .Runtime Environment :- Primarily focus on providing the necessary infrastrucutre for code execution,including service like memory management and I/O operations.

-    .Framework :- Primarily focuses on simplifying the development process by offering a structured set of tools,libraries and best practises.
+    .Framework :- Primarily focuses on simplifying the development process by offering a structured set of tools,libraries.

 Q. Express.js
 Ans :-